7-Day South of France Road Trip Itinerary: My Perfect Route

 Where to Stay in Avignon:

 There are so many great places to stay in Avignon.
-We stayed in this Airbnb complete with its own kitchen, comfortable bedroom, and a washer/dryer.
+We stayed in this Airbnb complete with its own kitchen, comfortable bedroom, and a washer.
 However, if you wish to stay at a hotel, these are great options:

-Mid-Range: Aux Augustins
+Mid-Range: La Maison des Augustins

 Today is a transition day from Avignon to Aix-en-Provence.
 And while you could just drive straight to the next destination, now is the perfect time to really take in the villages of the Luberon during your 7-day Provence road trip!